History of botany: Islamic Golden Age

 The 400-year period from the 9th to 13th centuries AD was the Islamic Renaissance, a time when Islamic culture and science thrived.
 Greco-Roman texts were preserved, copied and extended although new texts always emphasised the medicinal aspects of plants.
 Kurdish biologist Ābu Ḥanīfah Āḥmad ibn Dawūd Dīnawarī (828–896 AD) is known as the founder of Arabic botany; his Kitâb al-nabât ('Book of Plants') describes 637 species, discussing plant development from germination to senescence and including details of flowers and fruits.
 The Mutazilite philosopher and physician Ibn Sina (Avicenna) (c.
-980–1037 AD) was another influential figure, his The Canon of Medicine being a landmark in the history of medicine treasured until the Enlightenment.
+980–1037 AD) was another influential figure, his The Canon of Medicine being a – in the history of medicine treasured until the Enlightenment.

 The Silk Road

 Following the fall of Constantinople (1453), the newly expanded Ottoman Empire welcomed European embassies in its capital, which in turn became the sources of plants from those regions to the east which traded with the empire.
 In the following century, twenty times as many plants entered Europe along the Silk Road as had been transported in the previous two thousand years, mainly as bulbs.
 Others were acquired primarily for their alleged medicinal value.
 Initially, Italy benefited from this new knowledge, especially Venice, which traded extensively with the East.
 From there, these new plants rapidly spread to the rest of Western Europe.
 By the middle of the sixteenth century, there was already a flourishing export trade of various bulbs from Turkey to Europe.